decentralized-identity/did-registration/spec/spec.md

 This state indicates that the client needs to perform an action, before the DID operation can be continued.

+Possible uses for `didState.state="action"`:

+* Client needs to perform an action at an external service
+* Client needs to perform a cryptographic operation, e.g. generate a signature
+* Client needs to send coins to fund a wallet
+* Client needs to accept the terms of a legal agreement
+* Client needs to upload a file to a webserver

 In this state, the [`didState` output field](#didstate) MUST contain an `action` property that indicates the type of action that needs to be performed.